studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 Digital I/O (DIO) Channel Addressing
 ************************************
-30 VMX-pi pins are usable for Digital I/O Channels and are addressable via 30 WPI Libray DIO Channel Addresses.
+30 VMX pins are usable for Digital I/O Channels and are addressable via 30 WPI Libray DIO Channel Addresses.

 .. note:: All FlexDIO pins are direction-selectable in software.